Blady-Com/gnoga/docs/user_guide.md

 We are calling our project directory hello, but any name could be used.

 Under our root directory we create a bin directory for our executable.
-The binary for Gnoga applications during deployment can be in the root directory or the bin directroy.
+The executable for Gnoga applications during deployment can be in the root directory or the bin directroy.

 We will be placing our source files in the src directory, there is no rule that the source files need to be in their own directory.